wjceizo/Wingedbean/README.md

 ## 4. Scripts Folder

-The `Scripts` folder contains utility scripts for batch processing images, automating classification, segmentation, and seed counting tasks:
+This folder contains utility scripts for batch processing images, automating classification, segmentation, and seed counting tasks:

 - **Classification script (`classification.py`)**: This script allows batch classification of a large number of images, automatically saving the results.
 Users can specify the input folder using the `-i` parameter and the output folder using the `-o` parameter.
 - **Segmentation script (`segmentation.py`)**: This script performs batch segmentation on input images, saving the results by category.
 Users can specify the input folder using the `-i` parameter and the output folder using the `-o` parameter.